fiatjaf/scalajs-react-boilerplate/README.md

 To start building your app, run `yarn start` (or `npm run start`) and it will bundle the dependencies then start watching the Scala files and rebuilding the main app.

 If you want to add a new _npm_ dependency, modify `globals.js` and restart `yarn start`.

+## Building on Netlify

+- Specify the build script `yarn run build`.
+  - This will use the sbt wrapper `sbtx` to run 'sbt fullLinkJS` out of nothing, and it works.
+It will also bundle and minify the JS globals you have on `globals.js` then move everything to a `dist` directory.
+  - This is only intended to be run inside Netlify.
+- Specify the publish directory `dist`.
+  - Everything will be very minified and nice.